 Thinking about Buying or Selling?
 Call or Text: (970) 417-9375

-Copyright 2021 Atha Team at Keller Williams Colorado West Realty, LLC.
+Statistics gathered from CREN MLS, criteria are all residential not including mobile or manufactured housing in Montrose.
 If you have a brokerage relationship with another agency, this is not intended as a solicitation.
 Equal opportunity housing provider.
 Each office is independently owned and operated.
 For sale by owner data not included in research findings.
 Sales data reflects sales from homes not limited to the Atha Team LLC.
-This information was gathered from Keller Williams, The National Association of Realtor, CoreLogic data analysis firm, Montrose Association of Realtors, and the Mortgage Brokers Association.
-This data is considered accurate, but is not guaranteed.
+This information was gathered from Keller Williams, The National Association of Realtors, CoreLogic data analysis firm, Montrose Association of Realtors, CMU Department of Business and Economics, InfoSparks, YCharts, National Association of Realtors, Cornerstone Home Lending, and the Mortgage Brokers Association.
+This data is considered accurate but is not guaranteed.
+Copyright Atha Team LLC.
 All Rights Reserved.